kyeokabe/crackingCodingInterview/README.md

 [LC 340 Longest Substring with At Most K Distinct Characters](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/340_LongestSubstringwithAtMostKDistinctCharacters.cpp) ...
 Standard "sliding window" problem.

 [LC 32 Longest Valid Parentheses](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/32_LongestValidParentheses.cpp) ...
 Hard problem.
 Needed to check discussions to get the answer.
 The basic idea is to break the problem into two phases.
 Phase 1: Find indices of invalid parentheses and mark in a new vector.
 Phase 2: Count longest contegious valid vector length.

+**10/14/2019**

+[LC 16 3Sum Closest](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/16_3SumClosest.cpp) ...
+Sliding window problem.
+Not hard if you can realize this can be solved by a sort -> sliding window combination.

 TODO ... permutations, best time to buy/sell, DP bootcamp